button/privacy-proxy/README.md

 It's unclear what the optimal form of this idea is.
 It might be a middleware, a load balancer module, or otherwise.
-This reverse proxy is one instance of the core idea of a whitelist redacter.
+This reverse proxy is one instance of the core idea of a whitelist redactor.

 ### Quick Start